Conditions Formiminoglutamic Acidemia

 Support groups can help connect families who have a child or other family member affected with formiminoglutamic acidemia (FIGLU), with a supportive community of people who have experience and expertise in living with the condition or with similar metabolic disorders.
 These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s health care provider to determine the next steps for your baby’s care.
 Most children with formiminoglutamic acidemia (FIGLU) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because FIGLU is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for FIGLU, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.